YieldRay/alerting.js/README.md

 ## Usage

+while this library is v0.x.x, you should at least specify v0.[number].x to avoid changes in API

 ## browser (umd)

 import both css and js to use, if you don't like the default css, you can override it by yourself